A Guide to Prescription Drug Addiction Treatment & Rehab

 How does Rehab for Prescription Drugs work?

-Rehab for prescription drugs start with an inpatient programme at a residential or private rehab facility.
-Individuals will undergo detox in which the use of medication is reduced and stopped.
+Rehab for prescription drugs start with a detox at a private rehab facility.
+Individuals will undergo a prescription drug detox in which the use of medication is reduced and stopped.
 During this stage of treatment withdrawal symptoms occur.
 Fortunately, residential rehab offers therapy and support for those who are working towards overcoming drug dependence.

-Therapy at an inpatient programme typically lasts between 28 to 90 days.
+Therapy as part of an inpatient programme typically lasts between 28 to 90 days.
 Individuals who have successfully completed a residential rehab have the option of pursuing an aftercare programme which is separate from the inpatient treatment.
-Aftercare is an outpatient support programme while secondary treatment consists of private therapy provided by a psychologist, attending group therapy, and independent support services.
-This is attended on
+Aftercare is an outpatient support programme while secondary treatment consists of private therapy provided by a therapist, group therapy, and independent living and support services.

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.